Bag File Plotting

 depth.csv depth_setpoint.csv

-Create Beatiful Plots in LaTex
+Create Beautiful Plots in LaTex

 We will share/have shared a LaTex template via Overleaf with you.
 There is an example for plotting the data already implemented.

+We recommend to create a separate tex file for each plot inside the /plots/ directory.
 Thus, the file structure of the LaTex project would look like

 /plots